Updated March 11, 2022

 - The CDC has a webpage summarizing COVID-19 transmissions and prevention in schools and childcare.

-Key studies on COVID-19 risk reduction in schools
+Key studies on COVID-19 risk reduction in schools and youth programs

 A nationwide study of in-person schooling, mitigation measures and COVID cases and symptoms found that while there were 30% more COVID cases in household when a child was in-person at school, when a school implemented 7 or more mitigation measures, case rates matched or fell below community case rates.
 The most common mitigation measures used in these schools included universal mask requirements, extra space between desks, restricted entry, no supply sharing, classroom cohorts, reduced class sized and symptom screening.